w3com-sas/hulk/Resources/doc/1_create_json_file.rst

         "DisplayName" : "Tableau de bord exemple"
     }

-You can also add page length to manage the number of lines in the table
+You can also add Pagelength option to manage the number of lines in the table

 .. code:: json

     {
-        "PageLength" : "Tableau de bord exemple"
+        "PageLength" : 5
     }

 B) Global actions
 -----------------

-Global actions are defined to manage multiple rows of the DataTable.
+Global actions are defined to manage multiple rows of the table.
 In the front of the application, these appear when user click on "Action" link.

 Excel export
 ~~~~~~~~~~~~